 Once your account has been approved, you will need to attend the following training sessions to continue using the ACCRE cluster.
 ACCRE requires that all new users complete the training within two months of receiving their accounts.

 Intro to Unix

 This class gives an overview of Unix/Linux operating systems.
-You may skip this session if you are already familiar with Linux or Unix.
+You may skip this training session if you are already familiar with Linux or Unix.

 - Command line execution and shortcuts